-When it comes to energy-efficient HVAC installation in Gainesville, there’s great news for your family this tax season.
+When it comes to energy-efficient HVAC installation in Gainesville, there’s great news for you this tax season.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This might qualify you for credits for energy-efficient home improvements, like modern heating and cooling systems, water heaters and heat pumps.
+This could entitle you to credits for energy-efficient home improvements, like updated heating and cooling systems, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To be entitled for the credit, the residence is required to be the taxpayer’s main residence in the United States.
-The improvement should have a life of at least five years, with the first use starting with the taxpayer.
+To be entitled for the credit, the house is required to be the taxpayer’s main residence in the United States.
+The improvement should have a life of at least five years, with the first use beginning with the taxpayer.

-What Varieties of Changes are Eligible to be High-Efficiency Updates?
+What Varieties of Changes are Considered High-Efficiency Renovations?

-Usually, this tax reduction corresponds with 10% of the price of the ensuing energy-saving improvements that achieve particular ENERGY STAR® conditions:
+Typically, this tax reduction corresponds with 10% of the price of the ensuing energy-saving improvements that match particular ENERGY STAR® conditions:

 - Advanced main air-circulating fans